datacommonsorg/docsite/place_types.md

 ---
 layout: default
-title: Place Types
+title: Place types
-nav_order: 100
+nav_order: 5
+parent: How to use Data Commons
 ---

 # Place types